panoptic-labs/docs/README.md

 ### Local Development

 ```
+$ nvm use
 $ yarn start
 ```

-This command starts a local development server and opens up a browser window.
+This command switches you onto the correct version of node and starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build